mackans95/GodMode/README.md

-# My Time at Sandrock - GodMode Mod
+# My Time at Sandrock - Infinite Health And Stamina Mod

 Infinite health and stamina (basically) with no extra setup!